-Each share of Series B-1 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to \$0.9494 per share (subject to adjustment to reflect stock splits and similar events).
-Each share of Series B-2 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to the greater of (i) \$0.60 (subject to adjustment to reflect stock splits and similar events), or (ii) the average of the volume-weighted average prices of our common stock on the Nasdaq Capital Market on each of the 15 trading days immediately preceding such exchange.
+Each share of Series B-2 Preferred Stock has an aggregate stated value of \$1,000 and is convertible into shares of our common stock at a per share price equal to \$6.4999 (subject to adjustment to reflect stock splits and similar events).

-The Series B Preferred Stock is convertible at any time at the option of the holders thereof; provided that such holders are prohibited from converting shares of Series B Preferred Stock into shares of our common stock if, as a result of such conversion, such holders (together with certain affiliates and "group" members of such holders) would beneficially own more than 4.985% of the total number of shares of our common stock then issued and outstanding.
-The Series B Preferred Stock is not redeemable.
-In the event of our liquidation, dissolution or winding up, the holders of Series B Preferred Stock will receive an amount equal to \$0.0001 per share, plus any declared but unpaid dividends, and thereafter will share ratably in any distribution of our assets with the holders of our common stock and with the holders of any shares of any other class or series of our capital stock entitled to share in such remaining assets (including the holders of the Series A Preferred Stock) on an as-converted basis.
-With respect to rights upon liquidation, the Series B Preferred Stock ranks senior to our common stock, on parity with the Series A Preferred Stock and junior to existing and future indebtedness.
-Except as otherwise required by law (or with respect to approval of certain actions involving our organizational documents that materially and adversely affect the holders of Series B Preferred Stock), the Series B Preferred Stock does not have voting rights.
-The Series B Preferred Stock is not subject to any price-based anti-dilution protections and does not provide for any accruing dividends, but provides that holders of Series B Preferred Stock will participate in any dividends on our common stock on an asconverted basis (without giving effect to the limitation on conversion described above).
-The Series B-1 Certificate of Designation and the Series B-1 Preferred Stock or Series B-2 Preferred Stock, respectively, into shares of our common stock in accordance with the applicable Certificate of Designation.
+The Series B-2 Preferred Stock are convertible at any time on or after the PDUFA Date (as defined in the Amended and Restated Series B-2 Certificate of Designation) at the option of the holders thereof; provided that the holders thereof will be prohibited from converting shares of Series B-2 Preferred Stock into shares our common stock if, as a result of such conversion, such holders (together with certain affiliates and "group" members of such holders) would beneficially own more than 4.985% of the total number of shares of our common stock then issued and outstanding.
+The Series B-2 Preferred Stock are not be redeemable.
+In the event of our liquidation, dissolution or winding up or our change in control, the holders of Series B-2 Preferred Stock will receive, prior to any distribution or payment on our common stock, an amount equal to the greater of (i) \$1,000 per share (in the case of a change in control, transaction consideration with such value), or (ii) the amount (in the case of a change in control, in the form of the transaction consideration) per share each such holder would have been entitled to receive if every share of Series B-2 Preferred Stock had been converted into common stock immediately prior to such event, in each case, plus any declared but unpaid dividends thereon.
+With respect to rights upon liquidation, the Series B-2 Preferred Stock rank senior to our common stock, on parity with any Parity Securities (as defined in the Amended and Restated Series B-2 Certificate of Designation) and junior to any Senior Securities (as defined in the Amended and Restated Series B-2 Certificate of Designation) and existing and future indebtedness.
+Except as otherwise required by law (or with respect to approval of certain actions involving our organizational documents that adversely affect the holders of Series B-2 Preferred Stock and other specified matters regarding the rights, preferences and privileges of the Series B-2 Preferred Stock), the Series B-2 Preferred Stock do not have voting rights.
+The Series B-2 Preferred Stock are not be subject to any price-based anti-dilution protections and do not provide for any accruing dividends, but do provide that holders of Series B-2 Preferred Stock will participate in any dividends on our common stock on an as-converted basis (without giving effect to the limitation on conversion described above).
+The Amended and Restated Series B-2 Certificate of Designation also provides for partial liquidated damages in the event that we fail to timely convert shares of Series B-2 Preferred Stock into common stock in accordance with the Amended and Restated Series B-2 Certificate of Designation.